garrandall/popular-music-data/tracks/lie-to-me-bon-jovi.md

 Pour another cup of coffee
-Babe i got something to say to you (I don't wanna die no more) I ain't got the winning ticket
+Babe I got something to say to you (I don't wanna die no more) I ain't got the winning ticket
 Not the one that's gonna pull us through (I don't wanna die no more) No one said that it'd be easy